vuestorefront/vue-storefront/packages/core/docs/shopify/use-product.md

             ```
         - `customQuery` (Object) An object specifying the query data containing zero or more of:
             - `first` (Int) The relay `first` param.
 This specifies page size.
-            - `sortKey` (String) The key to sort results by.
+            - `sortKey` (String) The key to sorting results by.
 Available values are ID, TITLE, UPDATED_AT
             - `query` (String) A query string.
             - `reverse` (Boolean) Whether or not to reverse the sort order of the results
-- `products: Product[]` - a main data object that contains an array of products fetched by `search` method
+- `products: Product[]` - the main data object that contains an array of products fetched by `search` method
 ```typescript
 export type Maybe<T> = T | null;